Aer Lingus Flight 712: Aircraft

 The aircraft was a Vickers Viscount 803 which flew under tail-number EI-AOM and had been in service since 1957 with a total of 18,806 lifetime flight hours.
 Aer Lingus operated approximately 20 Viscount aircraft in the 1950s and 1960s, of which two others were involved in serious incidents.
-The year before the Tuskar Rock crash, in June 1967, an 803 Viscount on a training flight crashed (due to a stall) with the loss of 3 crew lives.
+The year before the Tuskar Rock crash, in June 1967, an 803 Viscount on a training flight crashed (due to a stall) with the loss of three crew lives.
 Also in 1967, in September, an 808 Viscount was damaged beyond repair during a crash landing (due to pilot error in fog) that caused no serious casualties.

 Flight crew

-The crew of EI-AOM Flight 712 included Captain Bernard O'Beirne, 35, who had joined Aer Lingus after three years in the Air Corps.
+The flight crew included Captain Bernard O'Beirne, 35, who had joined Aer Lingus after three years in the Air Corps.
 His total flying time was 6,683 hours, 1,679 of them on Viscounts.
-He was endorsed for command on Viscount aircraft and passed a medical in January 1968.
+He was endorsed for command on Viscount aircraft and passed a medical examination in January 1968.
 The first officer was Paul Heffernan, 22, who had training with Airwork Services Training at Perth and joined Aer Lingus in 1966.
 That year, he received an Irish Commercial Pilots licence with Viscount endorsement and instrument rating.
 His total flying time was 1,139 hours, of which 900 was on Viscounts.
 The two stewardesses on board were Ann Kelly and Mary Coughlan.

 Victims

-All 61 of the persons aboard the aircraft died.
-In total, only 14 bodies were recovered from the St George's Channel following the crash.
+All 61 of the persons on board the aircraft, including national chess champion Noel Mulcahy, died.
+Only 14 bodies were recovered from the St George's Channel following the crash.